MaximilianHoheiser/thesisLaTeX/README.md

 ## Support

 For support you can consolidate the documentation of this project, which is given via the wiki of this project and the [**documentation**](https://github.com/madmaxT800/thesistu/blob/master/thesistu.pdf) of the thesistu class file, where a detailed usage description is given.
 Also be sure to look at the example folder, which contains a complete [**example**](https://github.com/madmaxT800/thesistu/blob/master/example/example.tex) of the intended use of the thesistu class with each chapter in a subfolder, a bibliography file and the intended folder structure for images.
-If you encounter problems and, or have feature requests you can use the issue section of GitHub, or contact me directly maximilian.hoheiser@student.tuwien.ac.at
+If you encounter problems and, or have feature requests you can use the issue section of GitHub

 ##Installation